gil0mendes/Initium/docs/initium-protocol.md

 virtual mapping when constructing the virtual address space, however separate mappings should not be mapped together on a single section.

-Unlike x86 and x86_64, on ARM it is not possible to recursively map the paging structures as the first and second level tables have different formats.
+Unlike IA32 and AMD64, on ARM it is not possible to recursively map the paging structures as the first and second level tables have different formats.
-Instead, a 1MB region of the virtual address space is allocated, and the last page within it is mapped to the second level table that covers that region.
+Instead, a 1MB (sized and aligned) region of the virtual address space is allocated, and the last page within it is mapped to the second level table that covers that region.
 The kernel can then set up temporary mappings within this region by modifying the page table.
+The same rules for allocation of this region as for IA32 apply here.

-The format of the `INITIUM_TAG_PAGETABLES` tag for ARM is as
+The format of the `INITIUM_TAG_PAGETABLES` tag for ARM is as follows:
-follows:

-    typedef struct laos_tag_pagetables
+    typedef struct initium_tag_pagetables
 	{
-    	laos_tag_t   header;
+    	initium_tag_t   header;

-    	laos_paddr_t l1;
+    	initium_paddr_t l1;
-    	laos_vaddr_t mapping;
+    	initium_vaddr_t mapping;
-    } laos_tag_pagetables_t;
+    } initium_tag_pagetables_t;

 Fields: